rubyonjets/jets/docs/_docs/shared-resources.md

 title: Shared Resources
 ---

-Shared resources are how you you create **standalone** custom AWS resources with Jets.
-With the [Associated Resources]({% link _docs/associated-resources.md %}), you can customize and add any AWS resource and correspond them to Lambda functions.
-Shared resources are also fully customizable AWS resources, but they are not as tightly associated with a Lambda function.
-Instead they are standalone resources.
+Shared resources are how you create **standalone** custom AWS resources with Jets.
+With the [Associated Resources]({% link _docs/associated-resources.md %}), you can add custom AWS resources which are associated with Lambda functions.
+Shared resources are also fully customizable AWS resources, but they are not as meant to be associated with a Lambda function per se.
 Understanding Shared Resources will allow you to customize a Jets application with any custom resource.

 ## SNS Topic Example

 Let's create an SNS Topic as a shared resource.
-The SNS topic can be used throughout the application whenever we want to publish a message.
+The SNS topic will be used throughout the application to publish messages.

 Shared resources are defined in the `app/shared/resources` folder.
-You can created the sns topic like so:
+You can create the SNS topic like so:

 app/shared/resources/alert.rb: